UIC Celebrates International Education Week 11/11 - 11/15/13

 International Education Week

 Each year the U.S. State Department and the U.S. Department of Education declare the third week in November to be U.S. International Education Week.
-The Office of International Affairs coordinates the campus level celebration of international affairs and activities at UIC by holding a series of events during the week.
+The Office of International Affairs is proud to take part in IEW.

 - A joint initiative of the U.S. Departments of State and Education, International Education Week (IEW) was first held in 2000 and today, is celebrated in more than 100 countries worldwide.